erikamanning/blz/README.md

 $ flask run
 ```

-Open web browser go to local host 5000 or whatever.
+6. Open web browser and run the app on the port for your server.

 ## User Flows